chaseruskin/orbit/README.md

 Read the [Book of Orbit](https://cdotrus.github.io/orbit/) for comprehensive documentation composed of tutorials, user guides, topic guides, references, and command manuals.

-Orbit brings an agile approach to hardware development that minimizes technical debt through its available commands related to ip exploration, integration, and automation:
+Orbit brings an agile approach to hardware development that minimizes technical debt through its available commands related to ip integration and build automation:
 ```
 Orbit is a tool for hdl package management.